 4.1 The Sustainability Appraisal process has five stages, and their relationship to the requirements of the Strategic Environmental Assessment Directive are summarised in table 4 below.
-This Scoping Report represents stages A1 to A4.
-The remaining stages of the appraisal process will be reported in a Sustainability Appraisal Report to accompany the submission of the Cheltenham Central Conservation Area Management Plans when it goes out for consultation.
+The Scoping Report element represents stages A1 to A4.
+The remaining stages of the appraisal process form this Sustainability Appraisal Report which accompanies the submission of the Bafford Conservation Area Management Plan when it goes out for consultation.